Biden reportedly set to tap Rahm Emanuel as U.S. ambassador to Japan

 Sebastian Maslow, an expert on Japanese politics at Sendai Shirayuri Women’s University, said the reported nomination should be viewed through the lens of “the Biden administration’s attempt to renew U.S. commitments to its traditional allies.”

-He said that although alliance managers in Tokyo “might be worried about Emmanuel’s temperament … Tokyo will certainly emphasize his long-standing role within the Obama and Biden White Houses, which should help Japan to establish a solid channel for managing the alliance.”
+He said that although Japan “might be worried about Emmanuel’s temperament … Tokyo will certainly emphasize his long-standing role within the Obama and Biden White Houses, which should help Japan to establish a solid channel for managing the alliance.”

 The pick should also reassure Tokyo on the trade front.